-HATE CRIMES: No HATE CRIMES were reported for 2016.
-2017: One on-campus incident of DAMAGE/DESTRUCTION/ VANDALISM OF PROPERTY characterized by race bias was reported.
-No Hate Crimes were reported for 2018.
+HATE CRIMES: 2017: One on-campus incident of DAMAGE/DESTRUCTION/VANDALISM OF PROPERTY characterized by race bias was reported.
+2018: No HATE CRIMES were reported.
+2019: One on-campus incident of SIMPLE ASSAULT (Assault by Contact) characterized by race bias was reported.

-UNFOUNDED CRIMES: 2016: One alleged on-campus incident of RAPE; one alleged on-campus incident of BURGLARY; and one alleged on-campus incident of STALKING were investigated and determined to be unfounded.
-2017: One alleged on-campus incident of STALKING, two alleged on-campus incidents of DOMESTIC VIOLENCE and two alleged on-campus incidents of BURGLARY were investigated and determined to be unfounded.
+UNFOUNDED CRIMES: 2017: One alleged on-campus incident of STALKING, two alleged on-campus incidents of DOMESTIC VIOLENCE and two alleged on-campus incidents of BURGLARY were investigated and determined to be unfounded.
 2018: One alleged on-campus incident of RAPE; two alleged on-campus incidents of FONDLING; and one alleged on-campus incident of BURGLARY were investigated and determined to be unfounded.
+2019: One alleged on-campus incident of RAPE, one alleged on-campus incident of FONDLING and one alleged incident of AGGRAVATED ASSAULT were investigated and determined to be unfounded.

-NOTES: Statistical data provided by the Houston Police Department (HPD) for 2017 and 2018 are included in this report.
-No data were provided by HPD for 2016.
+NOTES: Statistical data provided by the Houston Police Department (HPD), Sugar Land Police Department, and Montgomery County Sheriff's Department for 2017, 2018 and 2019 are included in this report.
 The data provided by HPD District 20 for 2017 are included in this report.
-Data provided by Montgomery County Sheriff's Department, Nassau Bay Police, and Sugar Land Police Department for 2016, 2017 and 2018 are included in this report.
-Statistical data provided by League City Police and The University of Texas Medical Branch at Galveston Police Department for 2018 are included in this report.
+The data provided by Harris County Precinct 5 for 2019 are included in this report.
+The data provided by Nassau Bay Police Department for 2017 and 2018 are included in this report.
+The data provided by League City Police and The University of Texas Medical Branch at Galveston Police Department for 2018 and 2019 are included in this report.